alvarogarcia7/presentation-craftsman-in-teal-organization/example.md

 ## Do craftsmen fit in a Teal organization?
+Note: all of what I've explained has no relationship with craftsmanship.
+How does all of this affect us?
+What can we do get the most of it?

 ## Fluid roles
   * Find time for *developer tasks* that are not **programming**: